 The Napoleon House, in fact, replaces the mortadella with pastrami, alongside salami and Italian ham.
 Its olive salad was greener than what I've had in the past — and by green I mean it had lots of green olives and capers, plus chickpeas.
 The sandwich was delicious, but I think I still prefer my muffulettas cold; the heat made the olive salad too runny and messy.
 But if you love toasty-warm sandwiches, this twist is definitely worth trying.
 Muffulettas are typically served on special sesame-seeded buns about 10 inches in diameter, but if you can't find muffuletta bread (which you probably can't outside Louisiana), seeded Kaiser rolls work just fine.
 This sandwich is best served with a side of potato chips, since your belly won't be able to accommodate much more.
 Here's how to make it.

-Inspired by Napoleon House Ingredients For the olive salad (makes enough for 6 to 8 sandwiches): Directions Makes one sandwich.
+For the olive salad (makes enough for 6 to 8 sandwiches): Makes one sandwich.

 1 cup pimiento-stuffed olives, coarsely chopped